uri-nyx/ultima/doc/manual/tty.md

     │CTRL  │ byte     │ 0x05│
     ╰──────┴──────────┴─────╯

-## Sending a byte to the TTY
+## Sending a byte to the Serial Port

-Sending a byte to the tty is easy, one just needs to write it to the TX port.
+Sending a byte to the port is easy, one just needs to write it to the TX port.

-## Receiving data from the TTY
+## Receiving data from the Serial Port

-An interrupt will be fired when there is data incoming from the TTY at *priority level* 4.
+An interrupt will be fired when there is data incoming from the serial device at *priority level* 4.
 Reading from `RX[0]` will transfer a byte to the system, whereas reading from `RX[1]` will return the number of remaining incoming bytes.
 Notice that subsequent reads from `RX[0]` will return the bytes of the input in a LIFO fashion, until the buffer is exhausted, when it will read `0x00`.

-## Controlling the tty
+## Controlling the Serial Port

 WORK IN PROGGRESS